Jingo-Finance/docs/docs/contracts/v2/reference/periphery/staker/PegasysV3Staker.md

 ---
-sidebar_label: Pegasys V3 Staker Contract
+sidebar_label: Jingo V3 Staker Contract
 sidebar_position: 2
 ---

-# Pegasys V3 Staker Contract
+# Jingo V3 Staker Contract

-Below is the technical reference for the staker contract, [`PegasysV3Staker.sol`](https://github.com/Pegasys-fi/v3-staker/blob/main/contracts/PegasysV3Staker.sol).
+Below is the technical reference for the staker contract, [`PegasysV3Staker.sol`](https://github.com/Jingo-Finance/v3-staker/blob/main/contracts/PegasysV3Staker.sol).
 A technical guide for interacting with this staking contract will be released soon.

 ## Functions